 Why Should I Stack?

-There are two popular reasons why users decide to go with a stacked washer-dryer layout.
+There are two popular reasons why users decide to go with a stacked washer and dryer layout.
 The first is that they have no other choice—many homes or rental units have their laundry sets located in small closets where vertical space is the only space available.
 But even those who have additional space are opting to go vertical because it allows them more functional floor space that can be used for storage or left open for a clutter-less appeal.

 Gone are the days when consumers and homeowners are constricted to the builder-grade laundry centers that are immovable and space-hogging.
 As vertically stacked arrangements have become more popular, nearly all washers and dryers being manufactured are built to have stacking compatibility.
 Even the largest units which might seem un-stackable are being produced with vertical stacking capability as a key feature.